Introduction: Raspberry Pi - Plex Media Server

 Once the Pi is booted up.
 Use the below command to note the IP address of your pi.

 Now visit the URL to access Plex.

 <your pi ip>:32400/web

 Step 5: Going Further

 Once you have got Plex installed you need to add in some media content to stream, I connected an external HDD to the PI via USB port.
-You could do the same or you could get a sata to USB converter and use a internal HDD instead.
+You could do the same or you could get a SATA to USB converter and use an internal HDD instead.

 Now you can add media content on to your drive and Plex updates each time it scans for any new content.